 For the Easter Day, in particular, this year, I highly recommend you to play egg hunt.
 It may not be a Greek tradition, and we were introduced to it by our Greek-American godmother.
 My children can’t wait for Easter Bunny every year.

 All you have to do is hide as many red eggs as possible so the kids will have to go hunting!
 They don’t have to be the eggs you dyed for smashing but styrofoam ones you can but at knick-knacks in dozens.
 I also like the fillable Easter eggs that can be used over and over again.

 If you have a garden the hunting takes longer and you have more hiding options.
 Just give each kid its own basket to fill.
 When they have gathered all the eggs they are rewarded with an extra chocolate bunny!

 So start organizing your own Greek Easter activities.
 And let’s all try to make this Greek Easter at home beautiful, by realizing that we are not being punished but simply we are being responsible so in the next family reunion there will be no-one missing!

 Have a good Easter, or Kalo Pascha!

-If you need inspiration for other kids activities at home, have a look at my post At home with kids during Corona crises.
+If you need inspiration to keep the kids occupied, or if you are looking for more activities, have a look at my post At home with kids during Corona crises.